Social Capital: Definition, Types & Examples

 In other words, social capital is the social ties that we develop throughout our lives.
 Whether it is knowing the right person to contact in finance to get an invoice through or the right teacher who can help with coursework.
-Social capital is the knowledge and ability to call on the right person to help in a certain situation.
+It is the knowledge and ability to call on the right person to help in a certain situation.

 - Social capital is the development of relationships that help contribute to a more efficient production of goods and services.

 - There are three types of social capital – bonding, bridging, and linking.

-- Social capital can make or break businesses.
+- It can make or break businesses.
 By having a wide range of connections, some are able to thrive as they are able to get work done more effectively and efficiently.

 Capital itself is defined as an asset that helps improve the efficiency of production.
 Social capital, therefore, is defined as the social assets that help improve the efficiency of production.